jxnwxx/tp/docs/UserGuide.md

 # DoctorBase

-Hi there, and welcome to **DoctorBase** — your new desktop assistant for managing patient information and appointments!
+Hi there, and welcome to **DoctorBase**, your new desktop assistant for managing patient information and appointments!

 DoctorBase is built with **keyboard-loving efficiency** in mind, but still gives you a visual interface so you're not stuck in a wall of text.